-In science we will focus on our knowledge of living things and their habitats, specifically an animal's basic needs and nutrition.
+In science we will recap our knowledge of an animal's basic needs and previous work on nutrition.
 We will also revisit our knowledge of plant and animal types and how they can be grouped.

 We will then move on to looking at materials and their properties, with particular focus on combustible materials and the fire triangle.
 We will observe changes associated with burning.
 We will also be separating solids from liquids.